avumi/jobs/senior-dev-full-stack.md

 ## Requirements

 * You've got 5+ years experience as a Full-stack developer
-* You have experience using the AWS infrastructure
+* You have experience using AWS
 * You have experience building web apps and mobile apps
 * You've got an entrepreneurial spirit
 * You see tech as a solution and are passionate about software development
 * You're an independent thinker
+* You've got a Masters Degree

 ## Team